wp-plugins/gravity-forms-mass-import/README.txt

 == Description ==

 NOTE:  THIS PLUGIN DOES NOT AND WILL NOT SUPPORT GF 1.9+.
+For information on possible alternatives please visit the plugin site: [Aryan Duntley](http://worldpressrevolution.com/wpr_myplugins/gravity-forms-mass-import/ "Aryan Duntley Web Dev")